bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SnowSensorMeasureRange_0d_Zd1PZX8FgpMBKTSbIxe/Documentation.md

-Indicate the measuring range of snow depth meter.
+Indicates the measuring range of snow depth meter.